-These plants are native to tropical and subtropical regions of the Americas but are favorites for planting in night gardens around the world.
-The plant is a woody, night-blooming vine that can grow to be up to about 100 feet long or tall.
+These plants are native to tropical and subtropical regions of the Americas but are favorites for planting in night gardens worldwide.
+The plant is a woody, night-blooming vine that can grow to about 100 feet long or tall.

-The trumpet-shaped flowers can be white or light pink and are large, with the biggest blooms spanning nearly 6 inches across.
+The trumpet-shaped flowers can be white or light pink and large, with the biggest blooms spanning nearly 6 inches.
 They also emit a strong, sweet fragrance – especially when they open up at night.

 Native to the eastern Mediterranean region, Hyacinthus is a genus of bulbous perennials belonging to the Asparagaceae (asparagus) plant family.

 Hyacinths are a notable springtime flower, as they are among the first perennials to blossom after winter, sometimes poking their stalks through the snow to do so.
 Although the genus is small, there are several species, and the one most commonly grown in gardens and found in floral arrangements is Hyacinthus orientalis.